szymon-solak/lane/README.md

 Config:

 For the sake of convenience you can specify all settings in the `config.json` file according to tempate in `config.ts` and then run the command without arguments.
 If you will add arguments to the command they will override config settings.

+# Usage as a module

+Import the main file and you are ready to go.
+It exposes an async function which takes up to two parameters: settings object and onFound callback (in case you prefer that way instead of using promises directly).